ShristiSehwag/Py2_WebScraping_Selenium/README.md

-# 2. Web Scraping Using Selenium - Static Objects
+# 2. Web Scraping Using Selenium

 Selenium is a robust tool for automating web browsers through programming.
 It supports all major browsers and operating systems, with script languages like Python, Java, and C#.
 Mastering Selenium enables automation of daily tasks such as tweeting, messaging on WhatsApp, and web browsing, all within 15-30 lines of Python code.
 Automation possibilities with Selenium are limitless.